leifekstromclark/strike-force-heroes/README.md

 What are the most efficient ways to check for collisions, and what geometry can we choose to optimize this process?

-When a collision is detected between an possibly unaligned soldier and arbitrary terrain how can we reposition the soldier just out of the terrain efficiently?
+When a collision is detected between an possibly unaligned soldier and arbitrary terrain how can we reposition the soldier just out of the terrain efficiently?"

+Client side prediction.